mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/environment-vars.md

 subsection: Build Your Own App
 ---

 In order to use the **make build**, **make build-android** and/or **make build-ios** commands, you'll need to set a few environment variables.
-In this guide, we will explain them.
 In order to make fastlane work with these environment variables you have two options:

 * Copy the file with your variables to `./mattermost-mobile/fastlane/.env` where `.env` is the file name.